Maxbrand/blog/content/post/Lighting breakdown Vow of Seth.md

 Tungsten as the main lighting would be a good idea.
 We planned to use the hard light from par cans to be our main source and to haze up the rooms for added atmosphere and depth.
 Unfortunately we were forbidden by the landlord from any hazing at all.
 We instead opted for Tiffen Smoque, a filter that is supposed to mimic the effect of haze without actually using any.
+{{< figure src="/img/Smoque.jpg" title="Smoque-filter in action" >}}
 Obviously we didn't get the same depth that real haze gives, but I was surprised by how well it worked giving a sense of haziness in the room.
 It benefitted us greatly that we had so many light sources pointing straight into the lens making the effect much more pronounced.